-With three times the antioxidant capacity of the high-bush blueberry1, packed with vitamin C2 and high levels of anthocyanins and other phenolic compounds3, we believe haskaps are one of the most important and exciting new berry discoveries.
-We have compiled information from the scientific literature, are undertaking our own research into the berry’s health properties and constantly improving our processes to maintain the bioactive compounds in our value-added products.
-The information on this page is taken from a number of scientific studies and shows analysis of the fruit, not of any value-added or processed products.
+With three times the antioxidant capacity of the high-bush blueberry1, packed with vitamin C2 and high levels of anthocyanins and other phenolic compounds3, we believe haskap berries are one of the most important and exciting new berry discoveries.
+In addition to compiling information from scientific literature, we are undertaking our own research into the berry’s health properties as well as constantly improving our processes to maintain the bioactive compounds in our Healthy Living (hyper link) products.
+The information on this page is taken from a number of published scientific studies and shows analysis of the raw fruit, not of our finished products.
 It is also important to note that nutritional properties vary with cultivar, degree of ripeness, growing location and practice, and soil.

 What are antioxidants?

 As the name implies, antioxidants are substances that are capable of counteracting the damaging, but normal, oxidative effects of free radicals in the body.
 There are different types of antioxidants found in the diet, e.g. vitamins (C and E), micronutrients (zinc), and polyphenols (flavonoids).
 Antioxidants are found in high concentrations in haskap berries.

 Polyphenols are metabolites produced by plants.
 They have strong antioxidant activity and are an integral part of our diet.
 Among polyphenols, flavonoids (such as anthocyanins and flavonols) are an important class of bioactive compounds that have been associated with several health-promoting benefits.